fkie-cad/SNAFUzz/Readme.md

 ## Fuzzing and target-specific code

-The command-line for the `emulator.exe` is split into two parts:
+The command-line for the `snafuzz.exe` is split into two parts:
 ```
-emulator.exe <snapshot-options> -- <target-specific-code options>
+snafuzz.exe <snapshot-options> -- <target-specific-code options>
 ```
 If the `--` is specified we are in fuzzing mode and all options after it are passed to the target-specific code.
 The default "target-specific" code (`default_target.c`) has two modes
 ```
-C:\src\dmp_emulator>emulator.exe snap.snapshot --
+C:\projects\snafuzz>snafuzz.exe snap.snapshot --
 ...
 Default target usages:
     kernel_snapshot: <\Device\DeviceName> [ioctl...]